 The EU has helped develop a new public finance law – effective since June 2011 – which incorporates the World Bank’s (WB) Medium-Term Expenditure Framework (MTEF).
 The EU has also provided technical assistance for macro-economic forecasting.

-In the past, EU support to agriculture focused on legal reform to allow for improved economic development.
-In 2007, the European Union re-activated a policy dialogue for agriculture and has been involved in developing an agricultural strategy and implementation plan.
+In 2007, the EU re-activated a policy dialogue for agriculture and has been involved in developing an agricultural strategy and implementation plan.
 Land reform and associated laws and regulations are being addressed.

 Since 2008, the EU has supported a €7 million private sector development project for the agricultural sector.
 The related Tajik Agricultural Finance Framework Phase II (TAFF II) component – implemented by the European Bank for Reconstruction and Development – has improved access to finance for farmers for the purchase of supplies, and has been advising on efficiency measures.
 The EU has allocated €2 million to establish a single window for export, import and transit procedures to simplify foreign trade operations for businesses.
 Further, a €16 million enhanced competitiveness of Tajik agri-business programme is promoting agricultural diversification and competitiveness of agri-food enterprises through support to specific value chains in the sector.